 When ready to eat, add your dressing to your salad and toss well.

-Some great additions to this easy Asian style salad:
+Some great additions to this easy Crunchy Asian salad

-This salad has lots of great ingredients, many that are really healthy like the spinach, cabbage and nuts.
-You can make this an even more nutritious meal by adding in some sliced mandarins or oranges, sliced tomatoes or even some cold ramen noodles.
+This salad has lots of great ingredients, many of which are really healthy like spinach, cabbage, and nuts.
+You can make this an even more nutritious meal by adding in some sliced mandarins or oranges, sliced tomatoes, or even some cold ramen noodles.

 You can make this dish even easier by buying pre-mixed Asian salad lettuce bags at the store but just ditch their dressing 😉